Congestive Heart Failure

 There are some early approaches to explore focused ultrasound's role in managing congestive heart failure.
 Part of the challenge is that the balance of various factors is required.
 This can make any intervention, including those with focused ultrasound, difficult to achieve.

-Early, pre-clinical projects are looking at the period after an infarction and uses focused ultrasound to shrink the size of the infarcted region.
+One early, preclinical project is looking at the period after an infarction and uses focused ultrasound to shrink the size of the infarcted region.
 The goal is to achieve the right amount of tissue reduction to offset the post-myocardial tissue expansion that is typically seen.
-More research is needed prior to clinical trials.
+A recent publication showed a decrease in tissue strain in the affected region.
+Additional research is needed prior to clinical trials.

 Douglas L. Miller, Xiaofang Lu, Chunyan Dou, Yiying I. Zhu, Mario L. Fabiilli, Gabe E. Owens, Oliver D. Kripfgans.
 Multiple ultrasound cavitation-enabled treatments for myocardial reduction.
 Journal of Therapeutic Ultrasound.
 2017 5:29.